 With so much time on the clock, and with so little time to think between constantly trying to decipher who's hungry, who needs their diaper changed, and whether this fever requires a call to the pediatrician, the importance of self-care never occurred to me . . . until I got it.
 Last month, my husband had an emergency that required him to travel the four hours back to his hometown.
 The only hiccup: he'd made me a surprise reservation that didn't allow for rescheduling.
 He told me to stay home, go to my appointment, and he'd take the kids.
 That decision pretty much changed my life.

 The surprise reservation (a birthday gift) turned out to be a two-hour appointment at a Turkish bath with a massage.
 That alone would have been incredible, but now, unexpectedly, I had also been given an entire weekend to myself.
 I went out with friends, slept in, binge-watched Netflix, ate brunch, and read a book.
 I felt rested, happy, energized, and excited.
-The stress I had been carrying around from not thinking about my needs at all finally started to subside, and I instantly knew the resolution I wanted to make for 2019: make more time for myself and spend more time away from my kids.
+The stress I had been carrying around from not thinking about my needs at all finally started to subside, and I instantly knew the resolution I wanted to make: make more time for myself and spend more time away from my kids.